Swaraj664/nuked/README.md

 Nuked Discord Selfbot

 # Message
-v5 overhaul otw
+v5 overhaul is on the way

 # What do I need for this?
 you will need python version >= 3.8 and you will need it added to path, if you do not know how to do this, relaunch python setup and click add to path. if there is no option for that then uninstall python and reinstall it and click ADD PYTHON x.x TO PATH on the first screen.

-kylie#1337 was banned. rip :(

 # How do I use this?